Doge’s Palace tour: shared and private offers

 - Guided visit to the Doge’s Palace rooms and halls

-- You can cross the Bridge of Sighs
+- You can cross the Bridge of Sighs and visit the prisons

 Practical information: